dsalvagni/catita/readme.md

 ## Quick start

 ### DB
-In the `scripts` folder you will find SQL script file to create the database and a user and his permissions for each environment.
+In the `scripts` folder you will find all SQL scripts to create the database and a user and his permissions for each environment.

 -----